wspace/corpus/README.md

 I also am seeking a copy of the HaPyLi language source as the HaPyLi website is now defunct and the compiler and example programs were not archived.

+## License

+This collection is licensed under the [MIT License](LICENSE.md) by Andrew Archibald.
+Submodules and mirrored projects are licensed by their respective owners.